← Back to Blog

 Day 1: What If AI Could Watch the Jump?

 The idea was simple: upload a video of a jump, get back a biomechanical diagnosis.
-Not vague encouragement — specific, measurable analysis.
-Pre-rotation angle.
-Air time.
-Blade angle at landing.
-Rotation completion percentage.
+Not vague encouragement — specific, measurable analysis of what the skater did in the air and on the landing.

 I spent Day 1 doing what most developers skip: researching whether this had already been done.
 My SOP (Standard Operating Procedure) has a rule for this — search before you build.
 Before writing a single line of code, I spent 4-6 hours looking at existing solutions.